fosslight/fosslight-guide-en/started/2_try/2_oss.md

 - If multiple versions of OSS are registered,'+' is displayed and the highest version is displayed.
 If you click the '+' button, you can see the other version of same OSS

 ### OSS Type
-- M: This is a case where source codes of multiple licenses are included in one OSS as a multiple license.
+- M : This is a case where source codes of multiple licenses are included in one OSS as a multiple license.
-- D: You can select one of several OSS Licenses with Dual License.
+- D : You can select one of several OSS Licenses with Dual License.
-- V: Version different License.
+- V : Version different License.
 License is different for each version of OSS.

 ### OSS Name
 - For OSS marked with Nick, one OSS has multiple names.